Javascript is not enabled.

 • If you need to resume dialysis or have another transplant, coverage will begin again without a waiting period.
 If you’re also eligible for Medicare because of another disability or because you’re 65 or older, your coverage won’t end.

-• If you’re a transplant recipient and have met your 36-month coverage limit, starting in January 2023, Medicare Part B will continue to cover your transplant immunosuppressive drugs at 80 percent.
-This includes people who have no other insurance coverage that contains a benefit for anti-rejection drugs.
+• If you’re a transplant recipient and have met your 36-month coverage limit, you can now sign up for the Medicare Part B immunosuppressive drug benefit, which became available on Jan.
+1, 2023.
+With this coverage, Medicare Part B continues to cover your transplant immunosuppressive drugs at 80 percent if you have no other insurance coverage that contains a benefit for anti-rejection drugs.
+The standard monthly premium for this benefit is $103 in 2024; high earners pay more.
+This program only covers immunosuppressive drugs, not other Part B coverage.

 New rules for Medicare Advantage and kidney disease